-In the event of an accident or mishap (either on the water or on land) during your trip please advise the Director in charge of Risk Management by email or phone and by means of a completed incident report form as soon as convenient.
-Contact the President or any other Director if the Risk Management Director is unavailable.
+In the event of an accident or mishap (either on the water or on land) during your trip please advise the GLSKA President by email or phone and by means of a completed incident report form as soon as convenient.
+Contact any other Director if the President is unavailable.
 This is important from the standpoint of Club liability and it may help others to avoid similar problems in the future.

 The Incident Report Form is available on the GLSKA web site.
 Your report should include:

-- The nature of the event
+- The nature of the incident

-- Person or people involved
+- Person(s) involved

 - Injuries or damages

 - Treatment or actions taken at the time

 - Follow up or subsequent steps taken